k0688/CStock/README.md

 # CStock
-CStock is a java application for inventory management in the command line.
+CStock is a cli java application for inventory management.